-In its strategies, NPRC needs to contribute to an increase in women's participation and inclusion of the disabled, the elderly and other marginalised groups.
-Inclusion, gender and diversity mainstreaming will be considered as central cross cutting issues in the implementation of this strategy and intervention strategies thereto.
-Emphasis on gender mainstreaming, equality, and equity in electoral peace monitoring strategies will be critical to the proposed activities.
+In its strategies, NPRC will increase women's participation and ensure inclusion of the disabled, the elderly and other marginalised groups.
+Inclusion, gender and diversity mainstreaming will be considered as central cross cutting issues in the implementation of this strategy and other intervention strategies thereto.
+Emphasis on gender mainstreaming, equality and equity in electoral peace monitoring will be critical to the proposed activities.
 The gender and inclusion agenda for this program will be focused on:

-- a) Illuminating the importance of gender and inclusion in the electoral conflict prevention and peace monitoring process; - b) Implementing strategies that enhance participation, gender and social inclusion in peaceful political participation of women, rural communities, oppressed communities and differently abled persons; - c) Conducting gender responsive electoral conflict analysis as part of conflict hotspot mapping; - d) Embracing victim-centred and gender responsive monitoring through the NPRC peace rooms and providing real time monitoring, analysis and response to human security situations for women, men and other vulnerable groups; - e) Fostering synergies for referrals to other relevant organisations and Government Ministries for sheltering and support of emergency cases of victims of electoral conflict related gender-based violence.
-Women and women's groups will be engaged to contribute and participate in gender related elections peace monitoring programmes by such organisations.
+- a) Illuminating the importance of gender and inclusion in the electoral conflict prevention and peace monitoring process; - b) Implementing strategies that enhance participation, gender and social inclusion in peaceful political participation of women, rural communities, oppressed communities and persons with disabilities; - c) Conducting gender responsive electoral conflict analysis as part of conflict hotspot mapping; - d) Embracing victim-centred and gender responsive observations through the NPRC peace rooms and providing real time analysis and response to human security situations for women, men and other vulnerable groups; - e) Fostering synergies for referrals to other relevant organisations and Government Ministries for sheltering and support of emergency cases of victims of electoral conflict related gender-based violence.
+Women and women's groups will be engaged to contribute and participate in gender related elections peace programmes by such organisations.